CameronFredrickson/ML_Stanford_University/README.md

 ## Week 4: Neural Networks
 ### Neurons are computational units that take in inputs via dendrites and output electricity through axons
-1. The input layer is comprised of or features in the design matix (x1, x2, ..., xn) similar to the dendrites
+1. The input layer is comprised of the features (rows) in the design matrix (X(1), X(2), ..., X(n)); analogous to the dendrites of a neuron.
-2. The ouptut layer gives us the result of the hypothesis function (activation function).
-Neural networks use the simgmoid function seen earlier in logistic regression.
+2. The ouptut layer gives us the result of the hypothesis function (also known as the activation function).
+Neural networks use the simgmoid function to calculate this value as seen earlier in logistic regression.
-3. The hidden layers are between the input and output layers of the model and contain the activation units.
-Each of the activation unit contains an expression made up of our input features and parameters (weights).
+3. The hidden layers in the network exist between the input and output layers of the network and contain the activation units.
+Each of the activation unit contains an expression made up of our input features (design matrix, X) and parameters (weights, the rows of Theta).
-4. Each parameter (j) is a matrix of weights controlling function mapping from layer j to layer j + 1
+4. Each parameter j (Theta1, Theta2, ..., Thetaj) is a matrix of weights controlling activation function mapping from layer j to layer j + 1
-5. Dimensions of weight matrices are determined like so:
+5. Dimensions of weight matrices Thetaj are determined like so:
 	* If network has s(j) units in layer j and s(j+1) units in layer j + 1, then Theta(j) will be of dimension s(j+1) x (s(j) + 1)

 ## Week 5: Backpropagation